Tools4everBV/HelloID-Conn-Prov-Source-Visma.net-HRM-API/README.md

 ### EmployeeId is not unique

-By default, the employeeId within Raet Visma does not contain a unique value.
-Raet Visma can solve this by adding a custom calculating to generate a
+By default, the employeeId within Visma.Net HRM does not contain a unique value.
+Visma.Net HRM can solve this by adding a custom calculating to generate a
 _uniqueId_.
 This _uniqueId_ will be stored in a custom field.
-The field varies for each Raet Visma implementation.
+The field varies for each Visma.Net HRM implementation.
 This field can be found in the 'Employee-UDF' array in the raw data.
 By default; the 'value' containing the uniqueId is mapped to the 'ExternalId' of a person.

 In our test environment, the _'Employee-UDF'_ array is empty for some employees.
 When the array is empty, the 'ExternalId' is mapped to the _'employeeid'_ on the employee object.